fahmigutawan/UBKasir--JavaFX/readme.md

 ## This Project

 This app is used to complete _Mini Project_ assignment in Object Oriented Programming lecture.
+Object Oriented Programming is one of lecture that available in Informatics Engineer major, Computer Faculty of Brawijaya University.

 ## Download Finished Project